uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.2.5 =
+* Improved ajax "endless spinner" error handling; errors will now show up in console log
+* Turned spinner into a refresh button

 = 5.2.4 =
 * The rotating sun at the main icons will now stay in place for all browsers